Grey suit, brown shoes - are they still a menswear match?

 A blue waistcoat provides the perfect complement to a grey suit, with a lighter grey jacket and trouser working perfectly with a dark blue waistcoat to create a traditional wedding outfit with a twist.

-A softer blue-grey waistcoat, paired with a light grey jacket and trouser, can add subtle layering to your outfit, especially with a beige tie.
+A softer blue or grey waistcoat, paired with a light grey jacket and trouser, can add subtle layering to your outfit, especially with a beige tie.

 A brown or black shoe could be effective with either of these outfits, with the bolder shades perhaps better suiting a black shoe.